US STOCKS-S&P 500, Dow slip as monthly jobs growth slows; tech stocks lift Nasdaq

 On Friday, the Labor Department's closely watched report showed nonfarm payrolls increased by 235,000 jobs in August, widely missing economists' estimate of 750,000.
 Payrolls had surged 1.05 million in July.

-Technology heavyweights, including Apple, Alphabet , and Facebook, rose as much as 0.4%.
+The Nasdaq Composite, on the other hand, rose 0.07%, boosted by technology heavyweights, including Apple, Alphabet, and Facebook.
 Tech stocks tend to perform better in a low interest-rate environment.

-Declining issues outnumbered advancers for a 1.67-to-1 ratio on the NYSE and a 1.36-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.98-to-1 ratio on the NYSE and a 1.80-to-1 ratio on the Nasdaq.